pantheon-systems/documentation/source/content/faq.md

 ### How does cron work with WordPress on Pantheon?

 WordPress runs its own internal cron-like system as visitors load your site.
 You can also use external services to schedule and create tasks.
-For more information, see [Cron for WordPress](/wordpress-cron).
+For more information, refer to [Cron for WordPress](/wordpress-cron).

 ### Do you support ffmpeg transcoding?